Can you imagine life without the smartphone these days? How about email…the internet?

 So what are the next sweeping changes you can expect to impact the event industry?
 And how will they impact your work?

 We’ve picked 10 exciting, innovative technologies that are gathering pace and adoption, and are likely to start appearing on your radar in 2016.
 Get ahead of the curve by learning more about them below!
+And for more tech talk, head on over to the EventTribe forum.

 << Learn more about their application in real life with our Britepaper: Event Tech Trends in Action, which looks at 5 real world examples of these trends being used by events around the world >>